VIRTUAL MENTORSHIP PROGRAM

-The ISPD is developing a 12 month virtual Mentorship Program, commencing in June 2023.
-The aim of the program is to link junior and more senior members of the Society, forming a mutually beneficial professional relationship.
-Each Mentor/ Mentee relationship will be able to establish her/his own goals and learning objectives, which will depend upon the Mentee’s previous experience in pediatric dermatology.
+The ISPD launched a 12-month Virtual Mentorship Program in June 2023.
+The goal of the program is to connect junior members with more senior members of the Society, creating a mutually beneficial professional relationship.
+Each mentor-mentee pair will set their own goals and learning objectives, depending on the mentee’s prior experience in pediatric dermatology.
+In the first session (2023-2024), six mentees were included to benefit from this program.

 -